 Pope John Paul II (Ut Unum Sint, 20)

 The Ecumenical and Interreligious Affairs Commission

 This commission is made up of members appointed by the Bishop and is consultative to him.
 The Commission is comprised of priests, religious and lay women and men.
 In addition representatives from various faith traditions in Virginia also serve on the Commission plus at-large-members.
-The Bishop has appointed Rev. Timothy Kuhneman, Pastor, Church of the Holy Spirit in Virginia Beach as the Ecumenical Affairs Officer and chair for the Commission.
+The Bishop has appointed Rev. Timothy Kuhneman, Vicar for Clergy, as the Ecumenical Affairs Officer and Chair for the Commission.

 The Work of the Commission